 Inherent within this Statement are the inextricably linked principles of necessity and proportionality.
 The current interpretation of necessity is two-fold: 1) the State must demonstrate that it exhausted all non-forcible measures and 2) it would be wholly unreasonable to expect the responding State to attempt a non-forcible response.
 In essence, necessity is a concept of last resort.
 Compliance with the principle of Proportionality requires that the ‘force employed must not be excessive with regard to the goal of abating or repelling the attack’.
 As Green and Grimal note, a State’s response need not ‘mirror’ the initial attack numerically speaking.
 For example, if State A fires 10 missiles at State B, State B is not constrained or confined to respond in kind—providing the force is not excessive in abating or repelling the attack.

-At this point, it is perhaps useful to draw a distinction between the lawfulness of a defending states action taking during an on-going armed attack the so called ‘cumulative effect’ (as coined by Garwood Gowers) and instances whereby force is used once the armed attack has ceased.
-In the context of the former, the position, according to Green is that the responding state is placed under a temporal restriction—there must be a reasonable temporal proximity between the victim state’s response and the armed attack itself.
-Green is the first to concede that the ‘reasonableness’ parameter is somewhat nebulous and is certainly open to interpretation perhaps, along the lines of “on a context-specific appraisal of the various factors that may delay a self-defence action: intelligence gathering, initial resort to negotiation, geographical disparity, and so on”.
+At this point, it is perhaps useful to draw a distinction between the lawfulness of a defending states’ action taken during an on-going armed attack—the so called ‘cumulative effect’ (as coined by Garwood Gowers) and instances whereby force is used once the armed attack has ceased.
+In the context of the former, the position, according to Green, is that the responding state is placed under a temporal restriction—there must be a reasonable temporal proximity between the victim state’s response and the armed attack itself.
+Green is the first to concede that the ‘reasonableness’ parameter is somewhat nebulous, and is certainly open to interpretation along the lines of “a context-specific appraisal of the various factors that may delay a self-defence action: intelligence gathering, initial resort to negotiation, geographical disparity, and so on”.
 Broadly speaking, an ‘overly tardy’ response in Green’s view, would negate the necessity requirement and thus may render the action unlawful.

 In the context of the latter (when force is used once the armed attack has occurred) it would be incorrect to set out so categorically that a ‘defending State’ must ‘cease and desist’—a forceful response against a non-attacker would no longer fall within the realm of necessity and would push the State’s behaviour into the unlawful territory or reprisals.
 Rather, there is certainly the notion that to a limited degree, states can extend “their response in self-defence beyond the moment where the attack being responded to terminated”.
-Moreover, as Green and Garwood—Gowers independently suggest, there is sense that there exists a ‘dual’ or ‘cumulative affect’ argument whereby a state not only needs to respond to the previous attack but also against a future attack.
+Moreover, as Green and Garwood—Gowers independently suggest, there is sense that there exists a ‘dual’ or ‘cumulative affect’ argument whereby a state not only needs to respond to the previous attack but be guarded against a future attack.

 Before considering the lawfulness of a nuclear response in the section below, it is worth briefly considering the position as to whether it would be lawful to target nuclear facilities in self-defence.
 The argument ‘in favour’ of such action would presumably be grounded on the basis that such an attack is less ‘destructive’ and is a more realistic military option for a NNWS.
 Arman Sarvarian has covered this very question in some considerable detail in a recent article; so instead, the broad conclusions of the question will be outlined.
 State practice, endorsed by Sarvarian in his analysis undeniably rejects the possibility that self-defence can ever be employed to justify such an attack.
 Sarvarian draws our attention to two specific instances: the Cuban Missile Crisis (where nuclear warheads were deployed) and the Osirak attack (an attack against civilian nuclear facilities) and their subsequent state practice is used to underpin his analysis of a hypothetical attack by Israel against Iran.